kiwi0fruit/ultimate-question/articles/oee.md

+# Open-endedness as Turing completeness analogue for population of self organizing algorithms

-# Simplest open-ended evolution model as a theory of everything
+Recently I wrote small article named "Simplest open-ended evolution model as a theory of everything".
+But right after finishing it I noticed that theory of everything part was just a guide and crutch to a more interesting point of view.

+Specifically that property of open-endedness (that is yet to be discovered) can be viewed as Turing completeness analogue for population of self organizing algorithms (where each program is also data).
+And my research program was essentially about finding **necessary and sufficient** criteria for open-endedness (plus may be some intuitions about directions in which it can be found).

+*Text of the original article*:

-Year ago I abandoned [the research project](https://www.reddit.com/r/DigitalPhilosophy/comments/9hd81s/on_natural_selection_of_the_laws_of_nature/) ([old Reddit discussion](https://www.reddit.com/r/compsci/comments/97s8dl/on_natural_selection_of_the_laws_of_nature/), [repo](https://github.com/kiwi0fruit/ultimate-question)).
+Year ago I abandoned the research project ([old Reddit discussion](https://www.reddit.com/r/compsci/comments/97s8dl/on_natural_selection_of_the_laws_of_nature/), [repository](https://github.com/kiwi0fruit/ultimate-question), [subscribe on Reddit](https://www.reddit.com/r/DigitalPhilosophy)).
 But from now on I hope to spend on it at least a few hours per week.
 To start with let's remember cornerstones of this research program:

 ## 1. Open-ended evolution